shihabhasan/call-for-service/README.md

 The next day, when you're ready to work again, simply follow these instructions again.

 Note: from time to time, we may update the Vagrant box.
 If that happens, you'll see some yellow text in the terminal, warning that you're using an outdated version of the VM.
 To update the box, just enter `vagrant box update` and it will pull down the new VM image.

+Also note that the provisioning script for Vagrant sets `python` to be an alias for `python3` within the VM.

 ### Notes for Windows 7 Users